intrinio/intrinio-realtime-java-sdk/README.md

 Go to [Release](https://github.com/intrinio/intrinio-realtime-java-sdk/releases), download the JAR, reference it in your project.
 The JAR contains dependencies necessary to the SDK.

+## Sample Project

+For a sample project see: [intrinio-realtime-java-sample](https://github.com/intrinio/intrinio-realtime-java-sample)

 ## Features

 * Receive streaming, real-time price quotes (last trade, bid, ask)